-Putting aside the fact that this is a medial drama so lots of regular emergencies are to be expected, there sure were a whole lot of emergencies that effected our doctors personally.
+Putting aside the fact that this is a medical drama so lots of regular emergencies are to be expected, there sure were a whole lot of emergencies that affected our doctors personally.
 Seriously, they had family members going into medical crisis’ left and right!
 On one hand, it all felt a little forced.
 But this was actually where the drama started to improve for me.

 These were opportunities for our characters to bond with each other.
 And since I don’t care for episodic shows, these events helped develop their ongoing stories of growth and let us go deep with the characters.

 This is also when we finally introduced some relationship drama.
 I know not everyone wants that sort of thing in a medical drama, but I sure do!
 Bring on the angst and misunderstandings!
 Don’t worry though.
 Things don’t get too carried away.
 Our love triangle does emerge, but it doesn’t get that dramatic.
 I mostly found it to be an overall welcome addition.